rkaunismaa/KarpathyNeuralNetworks/README.md

 So I am now gonna run this stuff under docker container sad_nightingale, just because it runs fine and already has PyTorch gpu!

+### 6:22pm

+It's strange to see stuff runs slower on the gpu, and other stuff just does not run if we use the gpu.
+So I will continue doing the .to(device) stuff in the code, but will default to using torch.device('cpu').